GrigLars/ArchNotes/README.md

 Note: Arch documentation is thurough and amazing.
 Kudos to the people who spend their time doing this.

 ## The Quick Generic Way
 These are kind of specific to my preferences and environment, so watch out for the cutting and pasting, okay?
+Note, if you have cfdisk listing this as "gpt" then i386-pc won't work for the grub-install --target later on, so I always format it as DOS and MBR.

     timedatectl set-ntp true
     cfdisk /dev/sda